Abbreviation may refer to any of the following:

 Both acronyms and abbreviations are shortened forms of another word, which makes it confusing when trying to make a distinction between the two.
 For example, "Dr." is an abbreviation of "Doctor" and both forms are pronounced the same way.
 An acronym is a shortened word created from the letters contained in multiple words or a phrase.
 For example, "RAM" is an acronym for "random access memory."

-The biggest distinctions between an acronym and an abbreviation is that an acronym simplifies a long name or term and forms a new word that can be pronounced.
+The biggest distinctions between an acronym and abbreviation is an acronym simplifies a long name or term and forms a new pronounceable word.
 An abbreviation is not pronounced as a word.